ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/archive-nodes/index.md

 > You can imagine the state as a momentary network snapshot at a given block and the archive as a history replay

 Historical states can be safely pruned because they are not necessary for the network to operate and it would be uselessly redundant for client to keep all out-of-date data.
-States that existed before recent block with all of their history are effectively thrown away.
-Only historical blockchain data are kept by a full node but they can be executed to generate a historical state.
+States that existed before some recent block (e.g. 128 blocks before the head) are effectively thrown away.
+Full nodes only keep historical blockchain data (blocks and transactions) and occasional historical snapshots they can use to regenerate older states on request.
+They do this by re-executing past transactions in the EVM, which can be computationally demanding when the desired state is far from the nearest snapshot.

 However, this means that accessing a historical state on a full node consumes a lot of computation.
 The client might need to execute all past transactions and compute one historical state from genesis.
 Archive nodes solve this by storing not only the most recent states but every historical state created after each block.
 It basically makes a trade-off with bigger disk space requirement.